jamestomasino/tuvolo/book/chapter02.md

 he could almost make it out under the rhythms of war.
 It called to him from very far away, but his attention must be here.
 The guns approached, and with them a sound far worse.
 Dogs.

+Their howls were the screaming winter winds and Tuvolo's footsteps faltered in the snow.
+No, mud.
+Mud that tried to grab his ankles as he ran.
+Rendal called out, sounds of panic.
+Dogs would chase them, scent them, and all would be lost.
+He left his friends there